-To develop into a recognised centre of excellence for
+To develop into a recognised centre of excellence for financial and operations administration.
+Including in the following areas:

-- Operations and maintenance of Low Carbon Hub IPS solar and hydro projects - Financial management of the three Hub companies - Social impact reporting for the Hub companies - Communications to Hub stakeholders, particularly investor shareholders in the IPS and community shareholders in the CIC. - A grants programme to support the work of our Low Carbon Hub CIC community group shareholder members impact and sustainability.
-This includes:
+- Governance and Board management for each of the three Hub companies (Low Carbon Hub IPS Limited, Low Carbon Hub CIC and Low Carbon Sandford Hydro Limited) - Operations and maintenance of Low Carbon Hub IPS solar and hydro projects - Financial management of the three Hub companies - Social impact reporting for the Hub companies - Communications to Hub stakeholders, particularly investor shareholders in the IPS and community shareholders in the CIC.